-- 6. Altogether our tax package paves the way for a broader tax base, a fairer tax system.
-This is the direction we will have to take in future revenue bills. - VIII.
+VII.
 Summary of Revenue Provisions.
-The Finance Committee bill raises \$98.3 billion in new revenues over 3 years, as mandated by the budget resolution.
+The Tax Equity bill raises \$98.3 billion in new revenues over 3 years, as mandated by the budget resolution.
 This is not a fly-by-night revenue raiser: it is a carefully drawn, real tax reform bill.
 Most of the revenues are generated without touching the average taxpayer: in fact, no more than 25 percent of the provisions would be of concern to most taxpayers.
-This is an equitable tax bill, which emphasizes the following areas: - Improved tax compliance.
+This is an equitable tax bill, which emphasizes the following areas:

+o Improved tax compliance.
 These are changes to insure that everyone pays a fair share of tax, before we add on new taxes.
 Improved information reporting is included, new penalties are imposed, and withholding requirements are strengthened, including withholding on interest and dividends at a flat 10 percent rate and a new allocation rule to help collect tip income.